zoxpx/pxdocs/content/reference/release-notes/on-premise-lighthouse.md

 ## Lighthouse 1.1.3 Release notes

-In order to use Lighthouse 1.1.3 with authentication, please download and install PX-Enterprise 1.1.2 as well.
+In order to use Lighthouse 1.1.3 with authentication, please download and install {{< pxEnterprise >}} 1.1.2 as well.

 ### Key Features